HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cassini/ethernet_driven_configuration.md

 - `large_pkts_buf_count`: number of small buffers intended to receive larger packets.
 Their size is always 4KB.
 Defaults to 64.
 - `buffer_threshold`: Ethernet packets with length greater than or equal to this threshold are put in one large packet buffer, otherwise they land in a shared small packet buffer.
 Defaults to 256.

 Depending on the type of traffic, it might be more efficient to have more buffer of one type or the other, and/or have a different threshold.

-A jumbo packet (e.g. 9000 bytes) is split into 2 large packets buffers of 4KB, and the remainder will be stored in the current small packets buffer.
+A jumbo packet (for example, 9000 bytes) is split into 2 large packets buffers of 4KB, and the remainder will be stored in the current small packets buffer.
 The Linux stack can process these packets without re-assembling the data.

 ## Jumbo frames